Saint-Louis University, Brussels: Architecture

-In 2004, a fire destroyed offices and a large part of the library was flooded following the intervention of the fire brigade.
-A new library was built and inaugurated in 2005, some elements of the old library remain (including part of the imposing wooden staircase).
-The university's main library is installed on the third and fourth floors of the new Ommegang building in 2018.
+In 2004, a fire destroyed offices and a large part of the historic library building was flooded following the intervention of the fire brigade.
+A new library was built and inaugurated in 2005, while some elements of the old library remain (including part of the imposing wooden staircase).
+The university's main library moved to the third and fourth floors of the new Ommegang building in 2018.

-In 2015, the university acquired an office building belonging to Belfius bank, the Ommegang, next to the University's establishment located at 109 rue du Marais, in order to relieve the institution's infrastructure, whose number of students has tripled in fifteen years.
+In 2015, the university indeed acquired an office building belonging to Belfius bank, the Ommegang, next to the University's building located at 109 rue du Marais, in order to relieve the institution's infrastructure, whose number of students tripled in fifteen years.
 New lecture theatres were built, including the institution's largest auditorium, a new library, a new multi-purpose room for 1300 people, and a residence with about 100 student apartments.
 The new facilities are accessible since the 2017 academic year, increasing the surface area of the main Saint-Louis campus from 25,000 m² to 47,000 m².

 Location

 Campus Saint-Louis

 Saint-Louis University is located on two campuses in Brussels and Ixelles.
 The main campus, Saint-Louis, with 48 km² of university space, is located in the city centre, between the rue de l'Ommegang and du Marais, as well as the boulevards du Jardin botanique and Pachéco.
-The campus is split in two by the Institut secondaire Saint-Louis, forming to the north the "Botanique" and "Préfecture" buildings housing the Institute of European Studies (Marais 119), the university press (Botanique 42), the university's official main building (Botanique 43) and the historical building with the rectorate (Botanique 38) and the former library; and to the south the more recent Marais 109 and Ommegang buildings, where the faculty and student administrations are located, and several large auditoriums.
+This tight urban campus is split in two by the Institut secondaire Saint-Louis, forming to the north the "Botanique" and "Préfecture" buildings housing the Institute of European Studies (Marais 119), the university press (Botanique 42), the university's official main building (Botanique 43) and the historical building with the rectorate (Botanique 38) and the former library; and to the south the more recent Marais 109 and Ommegang buildings, where the faculty and student administrations are located, and several large auditoriums.